 - Change them out every so often but remember to open the lid outside to free any fruitflies outside.

 How they work: Fruit flies can get in, but they can’t figure out how to get out.
-They drink the wine and drown their sorrows in Trader Joe’s wine.
+They drink themselves to death then drown.

 Look for things like fruit bowls, potato and onion bins, or an uncleaned slice of tomato hiding on a counter or piles of veggies.
 Get rid of all of it.
 If you do have produce that benefits from being left out like the fruit bowl or tomatoes, cover it with a dishtowel or cloth napkin.
 It won’t be a Martha Stewart decoration, but it prevents fruit flies from feeding and laying eggs.

 If you compost, check your bin for any access points.
 Ours has a top with holes in it for aeration.
 That’s also a place for flies and fruit flies.
 I keep that covered with a dishtowel, too, and empty it daily.